 We think there are several issues with this paper.
 The first concerns the nature and implications of a dollar shortage, the key underlying assumption of CMBW's model.3 CMBW provide an imprecise definition of what is a "dollar shortage."
 Moreover, they assume it is not only an initial condition but also a permanent one.
 However, the empirical evidence suggests that dollar shortages, even under CMBW's definition, are transitory and engendered by policy distortions.
 The implications in one case or the other are very different.
 Secondly, the results of CMBW's model are based on another key assumption: with a dollar shortage it is only possible to dollarize at a "unfavorable rate."
 In other words, they assume that in a scenario of free capital mobility and no foreign exchange restrictions, the dollarization exchange rate must be significantly higher than the prevailing market exchange rate.
 However, if the dollar shortage is permanent (as assumed by CMBW), this necessarily implies that market participants behave irrationally.
-Third, the empirical evidence suggests that there is no univocal relationship between a "dollar shortage" (as defined) and an "unfavorable" nominal exchange rate (which they authors do no define but we assume means implying a real exchange rate significantly than its long-term equilibrium value).
+Third, the empirical evidence suggests that there is no univocal relationship between a "dollar shortage" (as defined) and an "unfavorable" nominal exchange rate (which the authors do no define but we assume means a real exchange rate significantly than its long-term equilibrium value).
 The latter could exist without the former, and the former, if transitory in nature, cannot lead to the latter.4 Therefore, the benchmark case of CMBW's model -dollarization cum dollar shortage- is empirically irrelevant and theoretically questionably.
-It would have been more useful to analyze what would happen in a scenario of dollarization with prior overshooting and low money balances and under such scenario to evaluate how dollarization compares to alternative stabilization plans.
+It would have been more useful to analyze what would happen in a scenario of dollarization compares to alternative stabilization plans.

-$^{^{2}}$ The following comments apply to the version dated June 2, 2023.
+2 The following comments apply to the version dated June 2, 2023.
 A slightly different version was later published by the NBER.